 3 Many writers struggle with presenting themselves.
 Did public speaking come naturally to you?
 Or, was this something you developed in your radio/television days?I was a chatterbox in primary school and a debater in high school.
 I worked hard to get rid of the bush twang when I first worked in radio and television presenting came easily to me.
 These days when I speak in public I always try to share stories from my life and books that I think the audience will enjoy.

 4 Do you work closely with an editor?
-Intruder is written in the first person and that is no mean feat, so easy to slip up but you accomplished this seamlessly, which leads me to the question of editor. (they always manage to see something the writer misses)
+‘Intruder’ is written in the first person and that is no mean feat, so easy to slip up but you accomplished this seamlessly.
+Do you rely on your editor to pick up things you might have missed?

 5 Do you research for your books?
 Or do you mostly draw from personal experience?

 I do whatever research is needed for authenticity and accuracy in a story.
 Dust was set in the early 1970s, so I scoured old photograph albums, newspapers and school magazines to help ignite both memory and imagination.
 I created playlists from 1972-73, made a point of knowing what was on television, in the papers and on the radio, and what makes of cars were on the road.
 My subsequent novels Henry Hoey Hobson and Intruder were contemporary fiction and didn’t require the same level of research to create authenticity and atmosphere.
 Both were set around where I live in Brisbane so getting the details right was a breeze!